-John graduated from St. William’s, St. Xavier High School and then went on to earn degrees from John Carroll University, Harvard Law School and Harvard Divinity School.
-He serves on the boards of the Freestore Foodbank, Mercy Hospital Foundation and the Jesuit Spiritual Center.
+John graduated from St. William’s, St. Xavier High School.
+He earned degrees from John Carroll University, Harvard Law School and Harvard Divinity School.